Private mountain and ski guide:in

 Ötztal Haute Route

-Similaun (3599m), Weißkugel (3739m) and Wildspitze (3774m) are among the highest Tyrolean peaks.
-And even more: With skis they can be strung together in a unique ski traverse.
+Similaun (3,599 m), Weißkugel (3,739 m) and Wildspitze (3,774 m) are among the highest Tyrolean peaks.
+And even more: with skis they can be strung together in a unique ski traverse.
 In between you can expect high alpine transitions, extensive glaciers and always fantastic ski terrain.
-The bases also fit well into the picture: particularly hospitable and with the best Tyrolean cuisine, they pamper their guests.
+The bases also fit well into the picture: particularly hospitable and with the best Tyrolean cuisine.

 Triglav ski tours

-Visevnik, Lipanski vrh and Sitna Glava: As fantastic as they are difficult to pronounce are the ski touring ascents to these peaks around 2000 meters high in the Triglav National Park.
+Visevnik, Lipanski vrh and Sitna Glava: Just as fantastic as difficult to pronounce are the ski touring ascents to these around 2,000 meter high peaks in the Triglav National Park.
 Here, plenty of snow, sparse forests and generous slopes inspire.
 And this is only the beginning.
 For the peaks mentioned are more of an introduction to the world of Triglav.
 There dominate

 What an undertaking!
 We don't want to get Hannibal involved again, but a crossing of the Alps is and remains something very special.
 Especially with skis and if the ascents are kept within limits.
 A maximum of 2 hours of ascent per day is possible, but it is definitely worth it in view of the descents.
 Immediately adjacent to the Bavarian foothills of the Alps